Skip to content

 Modern RAG evaluation separates retrieval quality from generation quality.
 We score whether the right passages were available, whether the ranking made sense, whether the generated answer stayed grounded, and whether citations or evidence links were present when required.
 Frameworks such as RAGas can help, but they are only useful when tied to domain-specific rubrics and real user tasks instead of benchmark theater.

-In 2026, strong teams evaluate offline and online.
+This year, strong teams evaluate offline and online.
 Offline regression sets catch retrieval or prompt regressions before release.
 Online telemetry tracks latency, user acceptance, citation click-through, fallback rate, and unsupported-answer patterns in production.
 The best systems treat evaluation as a product capability, not a temporary spreadsheet before launch.

 Common pitfalls and risks we often see

-The usual pitfall is collapsing multiple problems into one score.
+The usual failure mode is collapsing multiple problems into one score.
 If a system fails because the wrong document was retrieved, changing the prompt is mostly decorative.
 If the right document was present but the answer still drifted, the issue may be context assembly, answer format, or model behavior.
 Without layer-by-layer evaluation, optimization becomes cargo cult work performed in a fog of dashboards.

 Architecture